Jack Rossiter

-Jack Rossiter (born 13 June 1997) is an Australian sports shooter.
+Jack Thomas Venning Rossiter (born 13 June 1997) is an Australian sports shooter.
 He competed in the men's 10 metre air rifle event at the 2016 Summer Olympics.

 Rossiter represented Australia at the 2020 Summer Olympics in Tokyo, Japan.
 He competed in the men's 50 metre rifle three positions event.
 He did not score sufficient points to advance past qualification.